lherwehe/global-dam-impacts/README.md

 * exploration-notebooks/dam-impacts-on-protected-areas-calc-sam.ipynb: A JupyterNotebook that, for South America, (1) contains functions that combine World Database of Protected Areas and Ramsar Data for a country or continent to create a full protected areas dataset for the desired region (2) calculates the total length of rivers on protected lands and total area of protected lands that are affected by proposed dams by country for a desired continent (3) and provides a map of all current rivers and protected areas in all South America by Degree of Regulation.
 * exploration-notebooks/dam-impacts-on-protected-areas-calc-africa.ipynb: Same as JupterNotebook above but for Africa
 * exploration-notebooks/dam-impacts-on-protected-areas-calc-asia.ipynb: Same as JupyterNotebook above but for Asia.
-* exploration-notebooks/dam-impacts-on-protected-areas-visualization.ipynb: A JupyterNotebook that creates three example maps for Burkina Faso, with all rivers stratified by Degree of Regulation, (1) all current rivers and protected areas, (2) all current rivers that overlap protected areas, and (3) all projected future rivers that overlap protected areas.
+* exploration-notebooks/dam-impacts-on-protected-areas-visualization.ipynb: A JupyterNotebook that creates three example maps for one country, with all rivers stratified by Degree of Regulation, (1) all current rivers and protected areas, (2) all current rivers that overlap protected areas, and (3) all projected future rivers that overlap protected areas.
 * exploration-notebooks/explore-proposed-dams-and-ramsar-areas.ipynb A JupyterNotebook exploring the data for a preliminary analysis of FHReD and Ramsar Site data.
 Use this notebook to better understand proposed dams globally and how they overlap Ramsar protected areas.

 ### Presentations